Why Can't It Wait 'Til Morning

 "Why Can't It Wait 'Til Morning" is a song by Phil Collins from his second solo album Hello, I Must Be Going!.
 The song was the fourth UK single released from the album and was only released in the UK and Ireland.
-According to Collins, the song has its origins from sessions for Face Value around 1978-1979.
+According to Collins, the song has its origins from sessions for Face Value around 1978–1979.

-In 1994, jazz group Fourplay recorded a cover with Collins and released it on their album Elixir.
+In 1994, jazz group Fourplay recorded a cover featuring Collins and released it on their album Elixir.
 They also later remixed the song.